Overview

 What Makes Bắc Sơn Valley Special

-Bắc Sơn Valley lies in the limestone uplands of Lạng Sơn province, about 170km northeast of Hanoi, and remains one of the least-visited of northern Vietnam's great valley landscapes.
-The valley floor is a broad, flat basin of terraced rice paddies interspersed with small Tày and Nùng villages, while the horizon on every side is defined by the jagged limestone karst peaks that characterise this part of the country.
-Unlike the more famous valleys of Mù Cang Chải or Hà Giang, Bắc Sơn has not yet attracted significant tourism infrastructure - the roads are good, the guesthouses are basic and cheap, and the villages are genuinely working agricultural communities rather than places adapted for visitors.
-The result is a landscape that feels more honest than most, and a sense of quiet that is increasingly rare in northern Vietnam.
+Bắc Sơn Valley lies in the limestone uplands of Lạng Sơn province, about 170km northeast of Hanoi and 80km from Lạng Sơn city.
+The valley floor is a broad flat basin of rice paddies at different stages of the growing cycle - golden, green, and newly planted fields creating a patchwork that locals compare to traditional textile patterns.
+The horizon on every side is defined by jagged limestone karst peaks.
+Scattered through the fields are the red-roofed stilt houses of Tày, Nùng, Dao, and Kinh communities who have farmed this valley for generations.
+Unlike the more famous valleys of Mù Cang Chải or Hà Giang, Bắc Sơn has not yet attracted significant tourism infrastructure - the guesthouses are basic and cheap, the villages are genuine agricultural communities, and the sense of quiet is rare by northern Vietnam standards.
+The Nà Lay viewpoint at 600m gives the full panoramic perspective - 1,200 stone steps from the valley floor.

 Gallery